UNSW Private Law Moot

 Unlike any other mooting competition in Australia, the moot focuses specifically on private law and commercial topics.
 Competitors have the opportunity to demonstrate commerciality and a deep interest in private law.
 Previous problem questions have covered equity and trusts, corporations law and contracts.

-The 2019 competition will include four preliminary rounds of mooting held at the University of New South Wales Kensington Campus in Sydney.
-These will be followed by a semi-final and a grand final at Allen & Overy Sydney, presided over by a panel of eminent judges, which has included judges of the NSW Court of Appeal and Supreme Court.
-There will also be a networking and cocktail event for all competitors, where prizes will be presented, and other social events.
+The 2019 competition included four preliminary rounds of mooting held at the University of New South Wales Kensington Campus in Sydney.
+These were followed by a semi-final and a grand final at Allen & Overy Sydney, presided over by the Honourable Justice Julie Ward, Jessica Hudson and John Samaha.
+There was also a networking and cocktail event for all competitors, where prizes were presented, and other social events.

-The 2019 competition will be held at UNSW from Saturday, May 25 to Monday, May 27.
+The 2019 competition was held at UNSW from Saturday, May 25 to Monday, May 27.
 The dates for the 2020 competition have not yet been finalised, but will likely be around the same period.

 2019 Competition Results

 Best Speaker in the Grand Final: Grace Wade (Team 8 – University of Technology, Sydney)

 Best Speaker in the Preliminary Rounds: Jonathan Tan (Team 1 – National University of Singapore)